 The Climate Change (Scotland) Act sets out the target and vision set by the Scottish Government for tackling and responding to climate change.
-The Act included a target of reducing CO2 emissions by 100% by 2045 (from the baseline year 1990).
+The Act initially included a target of reducing CO2 emissions by 80% before 2050 (from the baseline year 1990).